 Region: Florida

-Located between Miami and Key West on picturesque Duck Key, this resort offers the perfect union of solitude and convenience with well-appointed guest rooms and suites creating a laid–back tropical setting.
+Located between Miami and Key West on picturesque Duck Key, this resort offers the perfect union of solitude and convenience.
+It offers well-appointed guest rooms and suites creating a laid-back tropical setting.

 On the Florida Keys, fishing, snorkeling, scuba diving and anything involving a tropical cocktail and a night on the town go with the territory.
 Flavorful local cuisine includes such island favorites as conch fritters, key lime pie, and stone crab.